Second Charges/Further Borrowing

 - You have a good credit record and credit score.

 - You’re confident that you can keep up with the extra monthly repayments, and you can prove that you can afford them.

 - The value of your home has increased beyond the mortgage amount you initially borrowed, so that you have equity in your property.

 Unsure if Further Borrowing on a mortgage is right for you?
 Need help choosing between Second Charge Mortgages and a further advance?
 Not a problem.
-Our trusted mortgage advisers can help, so if you’re located in Leeds or the surrounding areas including Harrogate, Bradford, York and Huddersfield, we encourage you to get in touch with our mortgage advisers today for a chat about your options and a speedy loan application process.
+Our trusted mortgage advisers can help, so if you’re located in the UK including areas such as Leeds, Harrogate, Bradford, York and Huddersfield, we encourage you to get in touch with our mortgage advisers today for a chat about your options and a speedy loan application process.

 Get In Touch